Notary Fees: How Much You Should Pay

 Banks and credit unions: Financial institutions often notarize documents for customers at no charge.
 If it’s convenient to make a trip to your branch, you might save a few bucks.
 Banks typically charge non-customers for notary services.

 Government offices: You might also find a notary at local law enforcement offices, such as the local sheriff’s department or city and county offices.

 In-house notary: If you frequently need notary services, it might be worth having your own notary or becoming one yourself.
 You’re not allowed to notarize your own signature, but you can pay for somebody else’s certification.
 For example, you could cover the costs for an employee or co-worker to become a notary public.

 What’s Not Included in the Fee

 Notary services are often misunderstood.
 The primary function of notarizing is to verify the identity of anybody signing a document, and to ensure that each person truly wants to enter into the agreement.
-However, a notary does need to read contracts.
+However, a notary doesn't need to read contracts.
 Nor does a notary public make any judgment as to whether or not a document is legal—or even a fair deal for all parties.
 For those services, consult with a local attorney.